tozd/gitlab-config/testdata/protected_branches.md

 ## List protected branches

+> Deploy key information [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/116846) in GitLab 16.0.

-Gets a list of protected branches from a project as they are defined [in the UI](../user/project/protected_branches.md#configure-a-protected-branch).
+Gets a list of [protected branches](../user/project/protected_branches.md) from a project as they are defined in the UI.
 If a wildcard is set, it is returned instead of the exact name of the branches that match that wildcard.

 ```plaintext
 GET /projects/:id/protected_branches